DdeDamian/cloudAcademy/exercise2/README.md

-# cloudAcademy
+# cloudAcademy - Execise 2

-This repo will be the place to store all my exercises I made for Cloud Academy
+(Work in progress)

+Here we have our infrastructure.

+   I tried to keep it as simpler as I could.